sandpiper-framework/sandpiper/cmd/cli/README.md

-   pull     save file-based grains to the file system list     list slices (if no slice provided) or file-based grains by slice_id or slice_name sync     start the sync process on active subscriptions help, h  Shows a list of commands or help for one command
+   pull     save file-based grains to the file system list     list slices (if no slice provided) or file-based grains by slice_id or slice_name sync     start the sync process on active subscriptions init     initialize a sandpiper primary or secondary database secrets  generate  new random secrets for env vars and api-config.yaml file help, h  Shows a list of commands or help for one command
 ```